-During the quarter ended June 30,2021, a bank has served notice seeking explanation on why the account of the Corporate Debtor and a subsidiary company RTL should not be declared as fraud in terms of applicable RBI regulations.
+During the quarter ended June 30,2021, a bank has served notice seeking explanation as to why the account of the Corporate Debtor and a subsidiary company RTL should not be declared as fraud in terms of applicable RBI regulations.
 The Corporate Debtor and RTL have responded back to the bank highlighting the prevailing moratorium under section 14 of the Insolvency and Bankruptcy Code, 2016(Code) and the protection in terms of section 32A of the Code and asserting that accordingly, no action can be said to lie against the Corporate Debtor for classification as fraud.
 No further response has been received from the bank since then.
-Since the matter is pending before the banks, presently there is no impact of such notices issued from banks, in the consolidated financial results.
+Currently, there is no impact of such notices issued from banks, in the consolidated financial results.